chuckrector/mappo/doc/README.md

 ## map2tmx

 Converts any VERGE map into a Tiled TMX file.

-It is assumed that you have already generated a PNG file for the map's VSP (e.g. with `v3vsp2png` or similar).
+**Note:** It is assumed that you have already generated a PNG file for the map's VSP (e.g. with `v3vsp2png` or similar).
+You will need to copy that PNG file alongside the TMX file in order to successfully open it from Tiled.

 Usage: